2004Scape/Server/README.md

 Java must be on your path.
 Maybe compressing will be improved in the future.

+## How can I help?

+We could always use help with data entry, content scripts, the core, and testing.
+It's also important to find old sources from 2004 to help with the accuracy.
+Any help is appreciated.

+Not necessary but nice to have: More information on the original config formats.
+It would be good to know how their unpacked data is structured.

 ## Running the server for the first time

 This may take a few minutes to parse all the text files and turn them into their encoded versions.
 This only needs to be ran once.